 I’m licensed in California and service the San Francisco Bay Area.
 If a friend in Sacramento or Los Angeles asked me to work with them, I would be doing them a disservice because I’m not a local expert in those markets.

-Number of closed deals: This is an industry where years of experience does not always equate to a great agent.
+A Number of Closed Deals: This is an industry where years of experience do not always equate to a great agent.
 For example, an agent who has been licensed for 8 years with 20 deals (avg 2–3 deals per year) will often be inferior to an agent who has been licensed for 2 years with 20 deals (avg 10 deals per year).
 The agent with 20 deals in 2 years is doing something greater and will often provide more value through recent, relevant experience.

 I saved referrals for #5 on the list because, in my professional opinion, the referral should also provide the first four attributes.